Riley Greene Player Props: Tigers vs. White Sox

-The Detroit Tigers, including Riley Greene (.489 on-base percentage in past 10 games, 126 points above season-long percentage), take on starter Lance Lynn and the Chicago White Sox at Comerica Park, Friday at 6:40 PM ET.
+On Saturday, Riley Greene (.479 on-base percentage in past 10 games, 120 points above season-long percentage) and the Detroit Tigers play the Chicago White Sox, whose starting pitcher will be Jesse Scholtens.
+First pitch is at 1:10 PM ET.

-He had two hits (going 2-for-3 with an RBI) in his most recent appearance against the White Sox.
+In his most recent game he had a one-hit performance (1-for-5) against the White Sox.

 Riley Greene Game Info & Props vs. the White Sox